Covve/covve.github.io/_posts/2018-12-13-scrum-survival-guide.md

 ![voting](/images/blog/2018-12-13-scrum-survival-guide/voting.png)

 2) Sometimes its just not possible to estimate a story.
 This is usually because there are too many unknowns (e.g. using technologies we've never used, or integrating with 3rd parties we've never investigated).
 These are called spike stories.
 We deal with them in two ways:
-- Either create a smaller story solely for the investigation necessary to remove the unknowns.
+- Create a smaller story solely for the investigation necessary to remove the unknowns.
 This may include research, a proof of concept and/or design work
 - Alternatively we accept the story as a spike (i.e. no estimate) and make sure to revisit shortly after work starts on the story

 ![spike](/images/blog/2018-12-13-scrum-survival-guide/spike.png)

 3) In theory, a team is comprised of roughly equivalent people.
 This implies that anyone can deliver any story and that the team works as a unit with people being interchangeable.
 Well, practice couldn't be further away.
 Not only does a team include both senior and junior people but each person has different knowledge, different experience and has worked on specific aspects of Covve up to now.
-If, say, Nikos has written the app's Android contacts sync plugin, he'll be significantly better equiped than any other person to make changes to this plugin.
+If, say, Nikos has written the app's Android contacts sync plugin, he'll be much better equiped than any other person to make changes to this plugin.

 Which leads us to whether stories should have specific people assigned to them.
 Given the above, for our team, we decided that yes, they should.
 At the planning stage each story gets an owner who is responsible for delivering it.
 This allows each person to understand what they'll be working on the next two weeks and plan accordingly.